GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.16.2 on December 14, 2022 =

+* Fixed: Views would take abnormally long time to load
+* Fixed: Fatal error on some hosts that use weak security keys and salts

 = 2.16.1 on December 7, 2022 =

 * Fixed: Date picker and other JavaScript not working on the Edit Entry screen